Storia Americana: Critical reviews

 Keith Phipps of Vulture gave the episode a 4 star rating out of 5 and wrote, "So good season, wasn't it, all in all?
 It felt overstuffed at times and the story sagged a bit in the middle, but it ended strongly.
 And if the warring gang narrative sometimes felt like an excuse to parade a bunch of compelling, eccentric characters through a richly realized world, well, there are worse ways to spend 11 episodes."
 Nick Harley of Den of Geek gave the episode a 3.5 star rating out of 5 and wrote, "While Season 4 was never exactly a chore, it did at times feel like a slog.
 Clearly, COVID impacted the production to some degree and perhaps there was material cut or left unfilmed that would have brought more unity to the story’s overarching themes.
 There's no way of knowing.
-What we do know is that perhaps it's time for the Fargo brand to come to an end.
+What we do know is that perhaps its time for the Fargo brand to come to an end.
 This season in particular it felt like the dedication to the Coen aesthetic harmed the story more than helped it.
 Maybe the black comedy and anthology approach felt more novel in 2014 than in 2020.
 Season 4 seemed to think that an Easter Egg callback to its second season, a better story in every facet, was one of its most important, climactic moments.
 That should be enough of an indictment."
 Scott Tobias of The New York Times wrote, "From the start, this season posited itself as a story about American immigration and prejudice, about the alternative paths entire ethnic groups have had to take in order to gain legitimacy and how even those paths are limited for Black citizens.
 Ethelrida Smutny lays out those themes explicitly in the narration that opens and closes the season, every bit the good student with her thesis and concluding paragraphs.
 And yet, the body of the essay has been a bit of a mess."